harmony-one/h/progress/theo-perisic.md

+2025-01-25 Tue: Reviewed forum flagged posts.
+Created notion for Harmony Gitbook [flag collection](https://www.notion.so/harmonyone/Harmony-GitBook-Flags-189a38fc048780089f07e8660e9a6848), sync with Amanda for implementation.
+Insight: AI runs on data, agents (and users) need quality Harmony data to navigate efficiently.

+2025-01-24 Mon: Harmony listed as official [Made in USA](https://www.coingecko.com/en/categories/made-in-usa) category on Coingecko.
+Next will be Coinmarketcap.

+---

+2025-01-23 Sun: Continued Deepseek R1 applications for Harmony, code building, dapp building, etc. Insight: safeguards and checks will be important for no-code building in web3.

+2025-01-25 Sat: Experiment with Deepseek R1.
+Insights: reasoning is the main difference, now able to see how the models are interpreting prompts.

+2025-01-24 Fri: UI/UX review for the initial [universal bridge](https://github.com/harmony-one/usdc-converter/pull/1), shared with Artem and Yuriy.
+Deep dive with Li and team.

+2025-01-23 Thu: Submitted pull request for [universal bridge](https://github.com/harmony-one/usdc-converter/pull/1) for usdc.

 2025-01-23 Thu: Submitted pull request for [universal bridge](https://github.com/harmony-one/usdc-converter/pull/1) for usdc.

 2025-01-22 Wed: Completed first draft for universal bridge UI, sync with Philipp for lecture content.
 Continued planning for scheduled sync with Alaina tomorrow.